The 2014 National Curriculum for maths aims to ensure that all children:

-> In lessons, we use concrete apparatus and visual representations to help children visualise and internalise mathematical concepts.
+In lessons, we use concrete apparatus and visual models and representations to help children visualise and internalise mathematical concepts.
 Through the use of apparatus and representations, our pupils gain confidence as independent learners to use resources and solve problems.
 This is known as the CPA (concrete<pictorial<abstract) approach.
 A variety of manipulatives or apparatus can be used whenever needed, including place value counters, ten frames, number lines, Numicon and Diennes.

-Ongoing assessment takes place within each maths lesson, including effective marking and feedback.
+Ongoing assessment takes place within each maths lesson, including effective marking and verbal feedback.
 Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention.
 These are fed into subsequent planning to ensure the gaps in the children’s learning are diminishing.

 We recognise that quality first teaching and a consistent practice in maths are essential in improving outcomes for all children.
 The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills.